Quantum encryption with certified deletion: Security Analysis

 \subsection{Security Reduction}

 We now show that the security of~\cref{game:pm} can be reduced to that of~\cref{game:epr}.
-In order to do so, we construct a sequence of games starting at~\cref{game:pm} and ending at~\cref{game:epr}. +In a nutshell, the first new game, $G$, deprives $\lA_1$ of the classical portion of the ciphertext. +In the second new game, $G'$, instead of selecting $r$ uniformly at random, $m$ EPR pairs are prepared, with one half of each being sent to the adversary, and the other half of each being measured in basis $\theta$, yielding~$r$.
-In the third new game, $G''$, the aforementioned measurement, and hence the determination of $r$, is delayed until after running $\lA_1$.
+In order to do so, we construct a sequence of games starting at~\cref{game:pm} and ending at~\cref{game:epr}, and show that each transformation can only increase the advantage in distinguishing the case of $b=0$ from the case of $b=1$.